 Among youth, the top 3 substances (in ranked order) are alcohol, marijuana, and vaping products like e-cigarettes.
 Although opioids are a significant menace among younger individuals and are driving the epidemic, research shows that teenage opioid use is relatively low.
 However, all adolescents, teens, and young adults who use drugs are at risk for substance abuse problems.
 In fact, 9/10 individuals who abuse nicotine, alcohol or other drugs began using these substances before the age of 18.
 People who began using addictive substances before age 15 are 7 times more likely to develop a substance problem than those who first use after age 21 Every year that substance use is delayed during the period of adolescent brain development, the risk of addiction and substance abuse decreases.

-Alcohol kills more young people than all other drugs combined.
-It is a factor in the three leading causes of death among 15-24-year-olds: accidents, homicides and suicides [X].
 Beyond that, alcohol is also the agent in many catastrophic incidents.
 Kids who start drinking young are also seven times more likely to be in an alcohol-related motor vehicle accident when they begin to drive.